 Senate Passes Michelle and Jordan's Law

-The New York State Senate today passed legislation to increase penalties for unlawful high-speed car racing which has caused numerous accidents across the state, including the deaths of a 17-year-old Staten Island girl and a 5-year-old Queens boy.
-Michelle and Jordan’s Law (S.2938A) is sponsored by Senator Andrew Lanza (R-I, Staten Island) and stems from tragic crashes involving suspected drag racing at excessive speeds.
+State Senator Hugh T. Farley (R, C, I - Schenectady) announced that he and his colleagues in the New York State Senate passed legislation on May 9th to increase penalties for unlawful high-speed car racing which has caused numerous accidents across the state, including the deaths of a 17-year-old Staten Island girl and a 5-year-old Queens boy.
+Michelle and Jordan’s Law (S.2938A) stems from tragic crashes involving suspected drag racing at excessive speeds.

 In 2008, five-year-old Jordan McLean of Queens was thrown from his aunt’s SUV and killed after their vehicle was struck by suspected drag racers.
 Jordan and his aunt, Claris Edwards, were driving on 109th Avenue in Queens -- a drag racing hot spot -- when they were faced with two cars head-on.
 After colliding with one car, the other drove off and did not return, while the passengers of the car that hit them fled the scene.

 Studies have concluded that speeding increases the likelihood and severity of a crash.
 The faster a vehicle is moving, the less time the driver has to react to a hazard and less time that other road users can react to that vehicle.
 A speeding vehicle requires more time and distance to stop, and is harder to control.
 The bill passed today would help reduce speed-related fatalities by increasing penalties for unlawful speed contests and races, and in particular, would provide that a second conviction within 12 months would result in a class E felony punishable by up to one year in prison.

 The bill has been sent to the Assembly.